HaVonTe1/docker-bananapi-owncloud/README.md

 # FAQ

-## Why running Owncloud in a docker constainer
+## Why running Owncloud in a docker container
 Well, why use docker at all?
 + easy upgrades
 + easy parallel instances